 Perhaps the most insanely beautiful material comes in the third act’s tragic conclusion.
 The act begins with an unutterably haunting prelude that makes heavy use of a solo oboe meant to represent a Shepherd’s pipe.
 It then spirals into a series of three utterly insane introspective monologues for Tristan as he waits for Isolde’s arrival, climaxing with him tearing open his own wounds in a frenzy and dying in the arrived Isolde’s arms.
 This is followed by another grieving monologue for King Mark, before the score finally comes to a genuine climax with the transcendentally beautiful “Liebstod” (or “Love/Death”) aria, where Isolde follows Tristan into their ultimate fulfillment in death.

-Wagner’s other truly seminal work, The Ring of the Nibelung, a four-Opera cycle totaling approximately 18 hours in all, was a sweeping fantasy epic played out on stage.
+Wagner’s other truly seminal work, The Ring of the Nibelung, a four-Opera cycle totaling approximately 18 hours in all (give or take, depending mostly on the speed of the conducting), was a sweeping fantasy epic played out on stage.
 Indeed, it was the prototype for all modern fantasy epics, having clearly been a major source of inspiration for J.R.R.
 Tolkein’s Lord of the Rings trilogy.
 Tolkein always strenuous denied this, insisting that any perceived similarities were merely the result of he and Wagner drawing on the same Germanic legends as source material.
 But due to Tolkien’s particular cultural position at the time, admitting that he was inspired by Wagner would have been considered wildly socially unacceptable, and the fact that, in addition to the extensive similarity of their plot details, the two works share the exact same structure (a massive trilogy preceded by a much shorter prologue), makes his claim seem more than a bit disingenuous.